Demi Rose Puts Her Assets On Display In Gold Bikini On Instagram

 Judging by the background of the photo, Demi Rose appears to be hanging out by a boat in Ko Samui, Thailand’s second largest island, as the post’s geotag suggests.

-The photo, which Demi Rose with her 8.5 million Instagram followers, racked up more than 112,000 likes and more than 630 comments in just an hour of being posted — at the time of this writing.
+The photo, which Demi Rose shared with her 8.5 million Instagram followers, racked up more than 112,000 likes and more than 630 comments in just an hour of being posted.
 Users of the social media platform who are fans of the model took to the comments section to share their appreciation for Demi Rose’s knockout physique.

 “You Looking Gorgeous.
 Take care and God bless you,” one user wrote.